agentrickard/workbench_access/README.txt

 1.2.1 Extending a section

 Let's say that Paula Thompson hires two writers for the Dental school.
-Those writers can be assigned to the Denistry section as well, so that Paula can edit their content.
+Those writers can be assigned to the Dentistry section as well, so that Paula can edit their content.
 We can even use Drupal's tools to extend the Dentistry section as follows: